Learning Spatial Decay for Vision Transformers: Conclusion

 \section{Conclusion}

 We have introduced Spatial Decay Transformer, which successfully adapts data-dependent decay mechanisms from language models to 2D spatial attention in vision transformers.
 Our Context-Aware Gating (CAG) mechanism generates dynamic, content-dependent spatial decay that adapts to image content, overcoming the rigidity of fixed distance-based approaches like RMT.
 Through a unified spatial-content fusion framework, we address the fundamental challenge of extending 1D sequential decay to 2D spatial domains.
 Extensive experiments on ImageNet-1K classification and generation demonstrate consistent improvements over strong baselines, validating that content-aware spatial gating is crucial for optimal 2D attention.
-Our work establishes data-dependent spatial decay as a new paradigm for vision transformers, opening promising directions for other spatially-structured vision tasks and inspiring future developments in adaptive spatial attention mechanisms.
+Our work establishes data-dependent spatial decay as a new paradigm for vision transformers, opening promising directions for other spatial-structured vision tasks or spatial-temporal vision tasks.